 Mobile Blackspots in Australia

 Many of these blackspots are out in the far reaches of the states, while most of the coastal fringe and most populated areas are well-accounted for.
-Luckily across all three carriers, blackspot infrastructure is mostly due to be completed in 2018.
-Optus and Telstra feature many more sites as identified blackspots, while Vodafone has a fairly concise list – just 74.
-Identified blackspot areas include:
+Luckily across all three carriers, blackspot infrastructure is being rolled out and is due to be completed 2019.
+The sites vary for each telco and while you can find more detailed information of these sites on the telcos’ websites, below is a snapshot of some sites expected to be completed 2019.

 - Boreen Point